Frequently Asked Questions

 Call Facilities Management (519-661-3304 or ext.
 83304) or email firstname.lastname@example.org to report the broken hardware.

 Western University accessibility maps can be found in the Maps and Parking section of this website.
-You may also want to call Rehabilitation Services (519-661-2111 ext.
-85578) to speak to a Rehabilitation Coordinator who can help you map out the necessary accessible routes.
+You may also want to contact Employee Well-being to discuss assistance in mapping the necessary accessible routes.

-Short term and long term disability are arranged through Rehabilitation Services.
-Rehabilitation Services provides a confidential service to employees.
-Check out the Rehab website to see who to contact.
+Short term and long term disability are arranged through Employee Well-being.
+Note that services are confidential.
+Check out the Employee Well-being website to see who to contact.

 If you have a MTO issued accessible parking permit, take the MTO permit, your Western ID and your parking disk to Parking Services.
-If you do not have an MTO issued accessible parking permit, take your medical documentation to Rehabilitation Services and a Rehab Coordinator will send a letter on your behalf to Parking Services requesting temporary accessible parking.
+If you do not have an MTO issued accessible parking permit, take your medical documentation to Employee Well-being for assistance with communicating your needs to Parking Services.

 Equity and Human Rights Services (EHRS) administers the University’s policies on discrimination and harassment.
 EHRS offers confidential advice and can help you determine your best course of action.
-For more information about EHRS visit their website at www.uwo.ca/equity.
-To set up an appointment to speak with Equity and Human Rights Services send an email request to email@example.com or call (519) 661-2111 ext.
+For more information visit the EHRS website.
+To set up an appointment to speak with Equity and Human Rights Services send an email request to email@example.com or call 519-661-2111 ext.
 83334.

 Based on the Ontario Human Rights Code, employers, service providers and unions have an obligation to take steps to eliminate disadvantage, resulting from a rule, practice or physical barrier, to employees, prospective employees or clients protected under the Code.
 As such, the duty to accommodate applies to accommodating the needs of persons with disabilities.
 At the base of this obligation is the recognition that ‘true equality means respect for people’s different needs’.
 The term accommodation means changing the rule or practice to incorporate alternative arrangements that eliminate discriminatory barriers.
 For more information on the duty to accommodate, please visit the Equity/Accommodation website or contact Equity and Human Rights Services at firstname.lastname@example.org.